-- 2.36.
-During validation, the course structure, content and learning, teaching and assessment methods of all new proposed courses will be scrutinised by two independent subject specialists, known as external advisers.
-Independent External advisers are approved by the Deputy Registrar, Quality and Standards or nominee, following the submission of an external adviser nomination from the Course team, approved by the Associate Head of College (Education and Students). - 2.37.
-External advisers will be subject specialist advisers also comment on a number of set questions, including the appropriateness of the curriculum, relevant Subject Benchmark Statements, the level of the proposed course in relation to the Framework for Higher Education Qualifications (FHEQ), the appropriateness of principal members of staff involved in the delivery of the programme (usually evidenced in the form of a Curriculum Vitae) and how the course prepares graduates for employability.
+- following the submission of an external adviser nomination from the Course team, approved by the Head of College. - 2.37 External advisers will be subject specialist advisers also comment on a number of set questions, including the appropriateness of the curriculum, relevant Subject Benchmark Statements, the level of the proposed course in relation to the Framework for Higher Education Qualifications (FHEQ), the appropriateness of principal members of staff involved in the delivery of the programme (usually evidenced in the form of a Curriculum Vitae) and how the course prepares graduates for employability.
 External advisers are advisers to the validation standing panel, as such CVSP will consider the reports and the response from the proposing Course team.

-2.38.
-In all cases:
+2.38 In all cases:

-- External advisers must not be either current or recent (i.e within the previous six years) External Examiners at the University, member of staff, a student or member of the College Employability Board.
+- External advisers must not be either current or recent (i.e within the previous six years) External Examiners at the University, member of staff or a student.
 Any other connections with the University or course teams are expected to be declared on the nomination form. - Direct reciprocation must always be avoided, the general principle that academics, senior administrators and practicing professionals are prepared to give their time to contribute constructive criticism to course provision is central to the UK's quality assurance processes in HE.
-The nominating course representative and the Head of College attests to this independence in nominating and signing the nomination form. - External advisers must report on the proposed new course's alignment with external reference points and the coherence of the curriculum with its subject area(s).

-- Comments from two externals are normally required.
-One of these must be an external adviser with the appropriate academic experience, course teams are however also encouraged to include an external adviser from industry, commerce or professions who can explicitly consider the course in terms of its employability, graduate attributes, links with industry and specific/transferable skills. - The Head of College may also consider that the University should not draw external advisers from institutions identified as being in direct competition with the University of Westminster in the subject area concerned: in this context direct competition normally implies geographical proximity. - For distance learning courses (see 2.48-2.52) - 2.39.
-External advisers to Panels convened at the University of Westminster receive a standard fee in recognition of their contribution to the Validation; they will be required to provide the appropriate documentation in advance of undertaking their duties in accordance with the Home Office requirements. - 2.40.
-In addition, the membership of CVSP includes an external senior academic member of staff at another UK higher education institution who provides additional assurances that proposed new courses have fully considered external reference points such as the Framework for Higher Education Qualifications, and that the course structure and learning, teaching and assessment methods are sound.
+The nominating course representative and the Head of College attests to this independence in nominating and signing the nomination form. - External advisers must report on the proposed new course's alignment with external reference points and the coherence of the curriculum with its subject area(s). - Comments from two externals are normally required.
+One of these must be an external adviser with the appropriate academic experience, course teams are however also encouraged to include an external adviser from industry, commerce or professions who can explicitly consider the course in terms of its employability, graduate attributes, links with industry and specific/transferable skills. - The Head of College may also consider that the University should not draw external advisers from institutions identified as being in direct competition with the University of Westminster in the subject area concerned: in this context direct competition normally implies geographical proximity. - For distance learning courses (see 2.56-60) - 2.39 External advisers to Panels convened at the University of Westminster receive a standard fee in recognition of their contribution to the Validation; they will be required to provide the appropriate documentation in advance of undertaking their duties in accordance with the Home Office requirements. - 2.40 In addition, the membership of CVSP includes an external senior academic member of staff at another UK higher education institution who provides additional assurances that proposed new courses have fully considered external reference points such as the Framework for Higher Education Qualifications, and that the course structure and learning, teaching and assessment methods are sound.